Tampa FL Prenuptial Agreement Attorney

 At various times throughout a couple’s relationship, the need for certain types of agreements may arise.
 Whether you want to protect your assets prior to marriage, secure an inheritance after you are married wish to reach a settlement agreement in expectation of a divorce or require a final agreement for a divorce, an experienced lawyer can provide sound, well prepared agreements for any need.

 At the Law Offices of Roberta Kohn, P.A., we dedicate a large part of our practice to preparing marital agreements on behalf of our clients.
 Attorney Roberta Kohn has extensive experience preparing a wide variety of marital agreements for clients throughout Hillsborough County and Pasco County, as well as the greater Tampa Bay area.
-Our office is conveniently located in Lutz, Florida.
+Our office is conveniently located in Wesley Chapel, Florida.

-Protecting Your Interests with Thorough Sound Documentation
+Protecting Your Interests With Thorough Sound Documentation

 Prenuptial Agreements: A prenuptial agreement establishes separate property rights for both spouses in property division matters should the marriage come to an end.
 They are signed by both parties prior to the marriage.
 Prenuptial agreements can also establish other terms of a divorce including spousal support and other considerations.